drowe67/codec2-dev/codec2-dev/octave/README_fdmdv.txt

 [ ] consider moving this file to root
     [ ] sep SVN repo, automake etc?
-[ ] list each fdmdv.m script (ut, mod, demod) and Cprogram/src and what it does
+[ ] list each fdmdv.m script (ut, mod, demod) and C program/src and what it does
     [ ] example usage
 [ ] repair fdmdv_ut and mod/demod after new statres exposed and var renames
 [X] Get file based mod and demod working again